-The AAR should form a key part of an insurer's valuation control process and should, therefore, provide a record of the justifications underlying key decisions made in the process in sufficient detail to enable an informed audience (such as a reviewing actuary) to assess whether the documented process, data, assumptions and outcomes are reasonable.
+The AAR should form a key part of an insurer's valuation control process and should, therefore, provide a record of the justifications underlying key decisions made in the process in sufficient detail to enable an informed audience (such as the insurer's management and regulator) to assess whether the documented process, data, assumptions and outcomes are reasonable.
 It includes, among other things, the opinion of the AA, commentary, exhibits, schedules and calculations that support that opinion.